Al Nahda National Schools

-Al Nahda National Schools is a private English language school in Abu Dhabi, United Arab Emirates which provides education in both the British and American curriculums.
+Al Nahda National Schools is a private school in Abu Dhabi, United Arab Emirates founded in 1983 by local businessman and entrepreneur Saeed Al-Junaibi.

+It provides education in both the British and American curriculums.
 The school is divided into 3 campuses: a boys' campus (for boys in 4th grade and above), a girls' campus (for girls in 7th grade and above), and an elementary campus (for all children below 3rd grade, and girls up to 6th grade).

-The school was founded in 1983 by Emirati businessman and entrepreneur Saeed Al-Junaibi.
+Admission

+Admissions are open to all nationalities.
+Students up to 4th grade attend the Girls' elementary school building.
+Girls in grades 4 to 12 will continue to attend the secondary Girls' School while boys go to the Boys' school building.